criminexus/criminexus.github.io/index.md

 # Resilience of Criminogenic systems during COVID-19

 Our team support police forces in adapting their strategies during the COVID crisis.
-Our work is underpinned by a social-ecological resilience framework and state-of-the-art analysis tools.
+Our work is underpinned by a social-ecological resilience framework and computational tools grounded in data science.
 In practice, we adopt a collaborative, problem-oriented approach to generate evidence and understand:
 - [x] how crime is evolving during the COVID-19 crisis,
 - [x] what problem police should focus on,
 - [x] where police presence should be concentrated.